 The AN-225 (Myria) was designed to transport cargo weighing up to 250 tonnes but not into short runways.
 It can also carry 200-tonne cargo on its external store arrangement, the Russian Buran space vehicle for example.

 Only one was made and it is in civilian service as a super heavy airlifter.
-The cargo hold has a length of 43m, a width of 6.4 m and height of 4.4 m.
+The cargo hold has a length of 43m, a width of 6.4 m, and a height of 4.4 m.

 In August, Antonov also announced a strategic partnership with AICC of China

-Russia and Ukraine has an amazing track record in building world-beating heavyweights.
+Russia and Ukraine have an amazing track record in building world-beating heavyweights.